alexpaul/Github-Projects-Workshop/README.md

 ## Certification Checklist

 - [ ] Image associated with Github project.
 - [ ] Pinned projects of most relevant proud projects.
+(Snowman and Text Based Adventure)
 - [ ] README's for all Pinned projects

 ## Objectives